lucapette/web/main/content/writing/kafka-streams-or-typestream.md

 > How does it compare to Kafka Streams?

 It's more than a fair question; the functional overlap between the two technologies is large.
-After all, Kafka Streams is the default runtime available in TypeStream.
+After all, Kafka Streams is TypeStream's default runtime.

-To keep things as concrete as possible, I compare them in the context of an event-driven microservices architecture.
-I chose this approach because I think this is a context in which both technologies show their strength.
+To keep things as concrete as possible, I compare them in the context of an event-driven microservices architecture because that's a common use case for both.

 - [Event-driven microservices](#event-driven-microservices)
 - [Kafka Streams](#kafka-streams)